Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 Welcome to the Alcatel-Lucent Enterprise **Rainbow Software Development Kit for Node.js**!

-The Alcatel-Lucent Enterprise (ALE) Rainbow Software Development Kit (SDK) is an npm package that allows you to integrate your Node.js application with Rainbow.
+The Alcatel-Lucent Enterprise (ALE) Rainbow Software Development Kit (SDK) is an npm package for connecting your Node.js application to Rainbow.

 ## Preamble